Slewing mobile crane means a mobile crane incorporating a boom or jib that can be slewed, but does not include:

 - an excavator or

 - other earth moving equipment, when configured for crane operation.

-This unit requires a person operating slewing mobile crane with a capacity up to 20 tonnes to plan the work, conduct routine checks, set up crane, transfer a load, mobile load and shut down and secure the crane after completing the operation.
+This unit requires a person operating slewing mobile crane up to 60 tonnes to plan the work, conduct routine checks, set up crane, transfer load, mobile load and shut down and secure crane.
+Includes following directions form a dogman.

 Participants that successfully complete the course will be issued a Statement of Attainment and Assessment Summary (AS1) sheet.
 They have 60 days to apply to the state WHS Regulator for issue of the licence.

 This course is a 5 day course consisting of theory training, practical training and assessments.